History & Overview Annual Report President's Pages Center News Community Affairs

 Lobelia

-Bottom Line: Current evidence shows that lobelia is not effective for smoking cessation, asthma, or any other medical condition.
+Current evidence shows that lobelia is not effective for smoking cessation, asthma, or any other medical condition.

-The active compound in lobelia is lobeline.
-Lobeline has a similar activity in the body to nicotine, which explains its common use as an aid in smoking cessation.
-Like nicotine, lobelia stimulates the central nervous system (CNS), dilates the lung passageways, and increases respiration rate.
-However, at higher doses, lobelia has the opposite effect and causes CNS depression and reduced breathing rate.
-In experiments with rats and mice, lobeline increased the release of stimulatory neurotransmitters (dopamine and norepinephrine) from specific parts of the brain, but it is still unclear what significance this has in the human body.
-Strangely, lobeline can have both additive and antagonistic effects when used at the same time as nicotine.
+The active compound in lobelia is lobeline, which has a similar activity in the body to nicotine.
+This explains its attempted use as an aid in smoking cessation.
+Like nicotine, lobelia stimulates the central nervous system (CNS), dilates lung passage ways, and increases respiration rate.
+However at higher doses, lobelia has the opposite effect and causes CNS depression and reduced breathing rate.

 • To treat asthma